Corymbia lamprophylla

-Corymbia lamprophylla, commonly known as the shiny-leaved bloodwood, is a species of tree that is endemic to central Queensland.
+Corymbia lamprophylla, commonly known as shiny-leaved bloodwood, is a species of tree that is endemic to central Queensland.
 It has rough, tessellated bark on the trunk and larger branches, lance-shaped adult leaves, flower buds in groups of seven, creamy white flowers and urn-shaped fruit.

 Description

 Corymbia lamprophylla is a tree that typically grows to a height of 15 m and forms a lignotuber.
 It has rough, brownish, deeply tessellated bark on the trunk and larger branches, smooth grey or cream-coloured bark on branches thinner than about 30 mm.
 Young plants and coppice regrowth have glossy green leaves that are paler on the lower surface, lance-shaped, 65-135 mm long and 10-20 mm wide on a short petiole.
 Adult leaves are very glossy on the upper surface, paler below, lance-shaped, 70-180 mm long and 10-30 mm wide, tapering to a petiole 10-30 mm long.
 The flower buds are arranged on the ends of branchlets on a branched peduncle 8-17 mm long, each branch of the peduncle with seven buds on pedicels up to 3 mm long.
 Mature buds are pear-shaped to oval, 6-9 mm long and 4-6 mm wide with a rounded operculum that sometimes has a knob in the middle.
-Flowering occurs from January to April and the flowers are creamy white.
+Flowering occurs from January to April, and the flowers are creamy white.
 The fruit is a woody urn-shaped capsule 11-18 mm long and 10-14 mm wide with the valves enclosed in the fruit.